 They can safely and painlessly perform them right in their office near you in Stamford, Connecticut.
 Whether you need a root canal and a crown or treatment for sleep apnea, your Stamford dentists do it all.
 Call today for an appointment.

 Oral surgery refers to any surgical procedure that involves your mouth or jaw.
 Only dentists with specialized training should perform these procedures.
 While the thought of undergoing dental surgery can be intimidating, modern dental and surgical techniques, such as painless sedation dentistry, have made corrective dental work minimally invasive.
-Add to that the extensive experience of your dentists at Stamford, CT dental practice, and you have nothing to worry about and everything to look forward to.
+Add to that the extensive experience of your dentists at Stamford Dental Arts, and you have nothing to worry about and everything to look forward to.

 There are several different types of oral surgery.
 The most familiar ones are simple tooth extractions and root canal procedures.
 More advanced surgeries include repositioning the jaw or even removing a tumor.
 Oral surgeons may specialize in endodontics, periodontics or prosthodontics, as Dr. Marjan Moghadam does.